Chipmunks and Mice Destroy Car Wires and Hijack Message Center: You Can Fix This

 Consumer Reports has a good idea about the amount of damage even one rogue rodent can do if it takes up residence in your engine.
-They report power steering lines gnawed through by these varmints, they've heard of acorns in the engine intake, and nests clogging up air conditioning ducts.
+They have reported gnawed-through power steering lines, acorns in the engine intake, and nests clogging up air conditioning ducts.

 Do you remember that car show that was on Saturday mornings, "Click and Clack?"
 They told a funny story once about a dog owner having her dog in the car with her when she put on the air conditioning.
 All of the sudden dog food would fly out of the vent and the dog went crazy thinking the car was feeding him snacks.

 The two men who were the hosts of the show had a field day with this bizarre dog food dispenser, but this was nothing the woman did and she didn't know how this could happen.
 She turned to "Click and Clack" for a feasible explanation and she got one.

 It seems that mice had gotten into her pet's dry dog food in the garage and had transported it into her car's engine, where it had piled up near the air condition vent.
 The dog liked the convenience of snacks flying around the car, but not the car owner.
 Her fix was to keep the dog food sealed in a tub.